 - Provides some measure of protection from fraud and failed customer payments.

-A merchant account gives you the freedom to make sales and accept customer payments without worrying about all the little details.
-With a great payment processor, like PaySimple, you can be confident knowing that payments you accept form customers will be processed smoothly and securely before being sent to your bank account.
+Merchant accounts for small businesses give you the freedom to make sales and accept customer payments without worrying about all the little details.
+With a great payment processor, like PaySimple, you can be confident knowing that payments you accept from customers will be processed smoothly and securely before being sent to your bank account.